Veterinary Pathologist Career Profile

-Veterinary pathologists are veterinarians (DVMs) that specialize in the diagnosis of animal diseases.
+Veterinary pathologists are veterinarians (DVMs) who specialize in the diagnosis of animal diseases.
 Primary responsibilities may include examining animal tissues and fluids, performing biopsies or necropsies, determining the cause of disease through observation and laboratory analysis, utilizing microscopes and other specialized pieces of laboratory equipment, and advising veterinarians in the field about the diseases they detect in sample tissues or fluids.

 Those selecting this career usually specialize by working in either anatomical veterinary pathology or clinical veterinary pathology.
 Anatomical veterinary pathologists diagnose diseases based on examination of organs, tissues, and bodies, while clinical veterinary pathologists diagnose diseases based on laboratory analysis of bodily fluids including urine and blood.

 Veterinary hospitals, colleges and universities, government agencies, research laboratories, pharmaceutical companies, and diagnostic laboratories, all hire vet pathologists.

-According to the American College of Veterinary Pathology (ACVP), 44 percent of veterinary pathology diplomats work in private industry, 33 percent work in academia, and the remaining 33 percent work with government agencies or other private employers.
-Of those working in private industry, nearly 60 percent are employed by pharmaceutical companies.
+According to the American College of Veterinary Pathology (ACVP), 44% of veterinary pathology diplomats work in private industry, 33% work in academia and the remaining 33% work with government agencies or other private employers.
+Of those working in private industry, nearly 60% are employed by pharmaceutical companies.

 Education and Training

 The ACVP administers the certifying exam for veterinary pathology in the United States.
-The ACVP boasts 2.261 members in 17 countries.
+The ACVP boasts more than 2,000 members in 17 countries.
 The organization also provides scholarship opportunities and maintains a listing of externships that are designed to help aspiring veterinary pathologists gain the necessary experience to enter the field.
 United States-based externships are available at many top facilities including Johns Hopkins, MIT, Purdue University, Texas A&M, Emory University, Wake Forest, the National Institute of Health, the National Fish and Wildlife Forensics Lab, SeaWorld, and the Smithsonian National Zoo.